frsong/pycog/README.md

 python setup.py build_ext --inplace
 ```

-## Example
+## Examples

 The networks used to generate the figures in the paper were trained using the specifications contained in /examples/models.
-For an even simpler example, consider the following:

-* TODO

 ## Note